mihaelasandrea/planet-shift/README.md

     both entertain and exercise the main functions of the brain at all ages.
 </p>
 <p>
-    The chosen theme is Universum, specifically planets from our Solar System.
+    The chosen theme is Astro-space, specifically planets from our Solar System.
     The reason behind this theme choice is the fact that the subject related to space and time infinity usually doesn't trigger negative emotions for people, but on the contrary, it gives them a feeling of trust and relief and helps to disconnect from the